ZamDimon/Inside-The-Dark/README.md

 ## How to play the game?

-Your end goal is to *find the room with the exit room*.
+Your end goal is to *find the room with the exit*.

 ### Interface
 After the character creation and introductory cutscene, you will see the following menu: